-Using Entity-Relationship (ER) notation, we represent the data concepts 'Customers' and 'Customers Addresses' as Entities with a 1-to-many relationship between them.
+Using Entity-Relationship (ER) notation, we represent the data concepts 'Customers' and 'Customers Addresses' as Entities with a one-to-many relationship between them.
 We can represent exactly the same semantic information using UML Classes and Associations.

-Whether you use UML or ER notation to represent data concepts in your project depends on the experience and preferences of the stakeholders involved.
+Unified Modeling Language diagram showing the same One-to-many Relationship Whether you use UML or ER notation to represent data concepts in your project depends on the experience and preferences of the stakeholders involved.
 The detailed structure of the data concepts illustrated in a Conceptual data model is defined by the Logical data model.